Mediterranean Memories Begin with Roasted Eggplant

 Blessed are You, Adonai our God, Sovereign of all, who creates the fruit of the ground.

-And then, non-traditionally, why not add the blessing for miscellaneous food because it can encompass the bounty of good friends, of good memories, and of the land:
+Why not add the blessing for miscellaneous food?
+It can encompass the bounty of good friends, of good memories, and of the land:

 Baruch ata Adonai Eloheinu melech ha’olam shehakol niyah bidvaro.